limbernie/limbernie.github.io/_posts/2018-09-14-goldeneye-1-walkthrough.md

 The script will open two listeners in `xterm`: 1) Python SimpleHTTPServer and 2) `nc` listener.
 It'll then transfer a reverse shell generated with `msfvenom` using `wget`, make it executable with `chmod`, and finally run the reverse shell.

-For the exploit to work, the spell engine must be PSpellShell.
+For the exploit to work, the spell engine must be set to PSpellShell.

 ![8d8064b3.png](/assets/images/posts/goldeneye-1-walkthrough/8d8064b3.png)